Wabkur/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-Bash script that displays Best School 10 times, but for the 9th iteration, displays Best School and then Hi on a new line
+Bash script that loops from 1 to 10